 Both cameras have the ability for fluorescein angiography.
 The Optos Wide-Field Camera also can take auto-fluorescence images – helpful in diagnosing conditions such as Central Serous Chorio-retinopathy and Polypoidal Choroidal Vasculopathy.

-The IOLMaster is the gold standard in optical biometry – measuring the length of the eye, distances between structures and the power of the cornea at the front of the eye.
+The IOLMaster 700 is the gold standard in optical biometry – measuring the length of the eye, distances between structures and the power of the cornea at the front of the eye.
 These measurements are then loaded into calculations required for determining intraocular lens power.
-The IOLMaster is both to assist in determining the type of lens to be used during surgery as well as the power of the lens.
+The IOLMaster 700 is both to assist in determining the type of lens to be used during surgery as well as the power of the lens.
 It utilises laser to accurately measure distances between the cornea at the front of the eye and retina at the back of the eye.
+Upgrading to the IOLMaster 700 enables the surgeons to completely measure the front surface of the eye (both anterior and posterior surfaces), as well as lens eccentricities such as tilt.
+As the measurements are taken, the IOLMaster 700 uses OCT technology to ensure measuring to the foveal pit.
+These upgrades combine to enhance the reliability of the measurements, leading to more consistent outcomes post-operatively.

 A fluorescein angiogram is a yellow dye test used to detect changes and abnormalities in the retina.
 The dye is injected into your arm and once in the blood stream is able to be photographed in the vessels that are in the back of your eye.
 Fluorescein Angiograms are used in conditions such as diabetic retinopathy and macula degeneration.